 The majority of roofing system failures then (and still today) are not due to the product itself, but to workmanship on-site.
 To solve this problem, Duro-Last developed custom prefabrication methods and specialized equipment that allows us to complete nearly 100% of the difficult roof details and up to 85% of field seams under ideal factory-controlled conditions.
 The result is lower on-site labor costs and better installation quality.
 Learn more about our prefabrication benefits here.

-Duro-Last is now the world's largest manufacturer of prefabricated roofing systems.
+Duro-Last is now the world's largest manufacturer of custom-fabricated roofing systems.
 Duro-Last Roofing Systems, our contractor installation team, customer service and best-in-class warranties all set the quality standards for the roofing industry.

 At 58-years-old, our founder, John R. Burt, started a small business that would grow into the multi-million dollar company it is today.
 John's unique skill set and entrepreneurial spirit eventually led to success, but not without some struggle along the way.